 Behaviourism studies human response (Skinner, 1938).
 Applying it without adjustments can harm learners.
 Good behaviour management needs more than just standard sanctions.
 We must change this flawed idea (Rogers, 2011; Maslow, 1943).

-According to Lepper, Greene, and Nisbett (1973), reward new behaviours that learners will internalise.
-Fade rewards after behaviour is established and intrinsically motivated.
+Remove the instruction and integrate the citations (Kazdin, 1982; Lepper, Greene, & Nisbett, 1973) into the prose as intended.
 Make natural consequences clear (Deci & Ryan, 1985).
 Learners will see listening helps understanding and reduces anxiety (Pink, 2009).

 DfE (2016) values consistent, clear behaviour systems but doesn't demand points.
 The best schools build positive cultures, not just reward good behaviour.
 Bennett (2017) warns against relying too heavily on unsustainable rewards.